 Migraine, headache, and cluster diseases affect more than 38 million Americans.
 To increase understanding and empathy for those with these disorders, U.S. Pain Foundation and CHAMP (the Coalition For Headache And Migraine Patients) need your help during National Migraine & Headache Awareness Month (#MHAM).
 The theme this year is #SowingtheSeeds.

 MHAM began June 1, so jump in as soon as you can!
 You can get involved in the following ways:

-The new report on pain management, mandated by Congress, is an important milestone for people with pain.
+The new report on pain management, mandated by Congress and finalized on May 30, is an important milestone for people with pain.
 The report emphasizes the need for access to affordable, multidisciplinary care, and urges an individualized approach to pain management–instead of broad one-size-fits-all limits and policies.

 But how do we move it forward from a piece of paper to actual change?

 By Janet Jay

 Finding a new doctor or other medical professional can be incredibly daunting– not only do you want to find someone good, but you have to also factor in cost, insurance, distance, compatibility, background, and dozens of other factors.

 Luckily, knowing some basic search strategies can make your quest much easier and less stressful.
 Don’t let the pressure of trying to find a doctor keep you from getting treatment.
 You deserve a good medical team and are within your rights to keep looking until you find the right fit!

 For immediate release